amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 > [...]
 Our team has investigated a couple of instances where this search verifies that the markup is there, despite the disagreement with Search Console and has found a solution, where the errors decline steadily over the course of a few days [...]

+It would seems that the issue is coming from the Google Bot validation itelf and not the structured data of the plugin.
+We will continue to monitor the situation as 2022 unfold.

 Additional Source:
 - [How To Resolve Misattributed Errors In The New Google Search Console](https://www.schemaapp.com/schema-markup/how-to-resolve-misattributed-errors-in-the-new-google-search-console/)
 - [Discrepancies in Google Search Console: Enhancement Reports vs. Performance Reports](https://support.schemaapp.com/support/solutions/articles/33000267425-discrepancies-in-google-search-console-enhancement-reports-vs-performance-reports)